MATT-HANNEMANN/RAINBOW-P2/README.md

 BLUE
 GREEN
 VIOLET
-and a cute little Kitty Cat and Puppy
+and a cute little Kitty Cat and Puppies